alphyos/CyberStart-2024/challenges/forensics/ReportPartOne-L01C03.md

 - Download the packet from the left side and open it with Wireshark.
 - Frame 6 will show that the request was `successful` and the code is `200`.
 - Right click any of the frames and click follow HTTP stream, the flag should be visible in the conversation.
-    - `200ikjHagent`
+    - `200[REDACTED]agent`

 ![picture of the form](/assets/reportpartone1.jpg)

-- Fill out the report and submit to get the flag
+- Fill out the report and submit to get the flag.